Ayurvedic Morning Routine (Dinacharya): Your Daily Foundation

 5. Oil Pulling (Gandusha)

-Oil pulling involves swishing oil in the mouth for several minutes.
-It strengthens teeth and gums, removes oral bacteria, and supports the health of the jaw and throat.
+Oil pulling means swishing oil in the mouth for several minutes.
+It strengthens the teeth and gums, removes oral bacteria, and supports the jaw and throat.

 How to practise: